 A 2019 medical school debt survey conducted by Weatherby Healthcare produced similar findings.
 Of the physicians surveyed who were still carrying medical school debt, 49% said they still owed more than $200,000, and 32% had more than $250,000 in medical school debt remaining.

-However, the survey's finding also shed a ray of hope for those physicians who are aggressive in their debt repayment strategies.
+Most (59%) expect to be paying off their loans for at least six more years, and 34% believe it will be more than 10 years before their medical school debt is eliminated.
+However, the survey's findings also shed a ray of hope for those physicians who are aggressive in their debt-repayment strategies.
 Of the respondents who had already paid off their medical school loans (35%), a majority were able to do so relatively quickly.
 Nearly three-quarters (74%) were medical school debt-free in five years or less, while 47% had paid off their loans in two years or less.
+Understanding ways to pay off medical school debt can help you make this your reality.

-Every physician's circumstances are unique and there are many different ways to eliminate medical school debt.
+Every physician's circumstances are unique, and there are many different ways to eliminate medical school debt.
 Which strategy is best for you will depend on factors such as:

 Your specialty